mideactive/alx-low_level_programming/0x00-hello_world/README.md

  Solution:

-  . save the main.c file (which i have already created) to the $CFILE using the linux export command
+  . save the main.c file (an already created file) to the $CFILE using the linux export command

   . create 0-preprocessor file using the touch linux touch command